YashSingh15/drum-kit/README.md

 # drum-kit
-A drum kit, implemented using event listerns in Javascript
+A drum kit, implemented using event listerns in Javascript.
+Test it out at yashsingh15.github.io/drum-kit